-We will generate RAD-seq data for approximately 15 populations of each of the three species, with at least 25 individuals per population.
+We will generate RAD-seq data for approximately 14 populations of each of the three species, with approximately 24 individuals per population.
 The RAD-seq data will allow us to identify the number of genetically distinct individuals in each population (i.e., that population's dependence on clonal reproduction) and estimate the genetic diversity of each population.
 Populations made up of genetically distinct individuals (low dependence on clonal reproduction) with high genetic diversity are considered "genetically healthy".